wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 }
 ```

-This list of modules in the given example is not full, you can find the full list of Waves node modules and their parameters in the [documentation](https://docs.waves.tech/en/waves-node/node-configuration#sections-of-the-configuration-file).
+This list of modules in the given example is not complete.
+You can find the complete list of Waves node modules and their parameters in the [documentation](https://docs.waves.tech/en/waves-node/node-configuration#sections-of-the-configuration-file).

 For the sake of simplicity, we will concentrate on the same modules as the ones included in the [sample configuration file](https://github.com/wavesplatform/Waves/blob/version-1.4.x/node/waves-sample.conf):
 - **<u>[Wallet](https://docs.waves.tech/en/waves-node/node-configuration#wallet-settings)</u>**
     Built-in node wallet parameters.
     In the wallet module, you can configure the parameters of the [wallet built in the Waves node](https://docs.waves.tech/en/waves-node/how-to-work-with-node-wallet).
-    [Previously](), we defined the seed of the wallet Base58 encoded and set a password to encode the seed in `wallet.dat` file:
+    [Previously](), we defined the seed of the wallet Base58 encoded and set a password to encode the seed in the `wallet.dat` file:

     ```
     waves {